 In Missouri, child support starts with the calculation of the Presumed Amount of Support using Form 14.
 To calculate the Presumed Support, the starting point is the gross income of the parents.

 The Directions on Use for Form 14 specifically provide that Social Security Disability (SSD) payments to a parent based on their disability are included in their gross income.
 The SSD payments received by the child based on a parent’s disability are not included in the gross income of the parent receiving the benefits for the child.

-Supplemental Security payments (“SSI”) made to a parent due to their disability are not included in that parent’s gross income for the Form 14.
+Supplemental Security Income or SSI payments made to a parent due to their disability are not included in that parent’s gross income for Form 14.

 If the SSD paid to the child based on the disability of the parent obligated to pay support is greater than either the existing child support amount or the presumed child support amount, the obligated parent is not entitled to a credit for the excess against past or future support or receipt of the excess.

-SSI paid to the child based on the child’s disability is likewise not considered part of the gross income of the custodial parent who receives those funds on the Form 14.
+SSI benefits paid to the child based on the child’s disability is likewise not considered part of the gross income of the custodial parent who receives those funds on Form 14.

-As with SSD, SSI can be considered as a resource of the child in considering whether to find the Form 14 unjust and inappropriate, but this is extremely unlikely.
+As with SSD, SSI can be considered as a resource for the child in considering whether to find Form 14 unjust and inappropriate, but this is extremely unlikely.

 How Can The Carson Law Firm Firm Help?